Hunt Gallery presents exhibitions of individual artists and/or groups of artists of

 different locale.
 Cultures are not monadic, relying on a single place; instead, they

-and diasporas, and the dualities mirrored in cultural hybridity.
+indigence and diasporas, and the dualities mirrored in cultural hybridity.
+ATRA featured

-ATRA will feature works by eight artists of South Asian heritage who live and work in the
+works by eight artists of South Asian heritage who live and work in the U.S. ATRA

-R. Krishnan, Renluka Maharaj, Al-Qawi Nanavati, Udita Upadhyana
+R. Krishnan, Renluka Maharaj, Al-Qawi Nanavati, Udita Upadhyana.
+The exhibition was

 Christina Shmigel is a contemporary Ukrainian-American artist working in sculptural